davidfearne/howhappyslondon/README.md

   3. Bus line status determined by the `i=bus`

 3. Socail data courtesy of Twitter
-  1. Socail semitent index of London determined by the `i=socail`
+  1. Socail semitent index of London determined by the `i=social`

 #### Request